The trick to generating more leads as an insurance agent is connecting your agency with the right consumer and the right product, at the right time.

 The right mix of lead generation strategies depends on your business, but there is one golden rule of thumb: Keep it diverse, because you never know where the market is going next.

-Internet leads are the cheapest, but can be more difficult to convert, so balance those leads with live transfer leads to ensure you always have a healthy pipeline.
+Internet leads are the cheapest, but can be more difficult to convert, so balance those leads with insurance calls to ensure you always have a healthy pipeline.

 SEM marketing should always be part of your marketing mix, even if it’s a very small portion of your budget, as these leads have the highest ROI.